ciara-costelloe/TUDublin-ITQA-labwork-ccostelloeTUD/isolation/README.md

 Inside the container: CPU count 4
 On the host: CPU count 4

+Spent 28 cent of credit on Google Cloud.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONCLUSIONS -->